mcamilleri10/terra/README.md

 ## Background
-Climate is a climate change data visualization dashboard that allows users to change time, location, and paramaters, and view data on interactive charts and graphs.
+Terra is a climate change data visualization dashboard that allows users to select a location & indicator, and view data on interactive charts and graphs.

 ## Functionality and MVP
 #### Users can: